Don’t Buy Office Furniture Without a Workplace Risk Assessment

 workplace risk assessment

 Without a proper workplace risk assessment, you're buying office furniture reactively.
+With it, you create a furniture procurement roadmap.

 You’re Not Expected to Do an Ergonomic Workplace Risk Assessment Alone